-4.3.1 Provide a variety of quality passive recreation spaces including river foreshores, parks, bushland reserves and civic spaces to enhance our community's health and lifestyle 4.3.2 Provide a variety of quality active recreation spaces including playgrounds, sporting fields, pool, stadium and multipurpose centres to enhance our community's health and lifestyle.
-4.3.3 Provide a variety of quality shared spaces including meeting spaces accommodating public art, cultural and environmental amenity to enhance our community's health and lifestyle.
+- Provide a variety of quality passive recreation spaces including river foreshores, parks, bushland reserves and civic spaces to enhance our community's health and lifestyle - 4.3.2 Provide a variety of quality active recreation spaces including playgrounds, sporting fields, pool, stadium and multipurpose centres to enhance our community's health and lifestyle. - 4.3.3 Provide a variety of quality shared spaces including meeting spaces accommodating public art, cultural and environmental amenity to enhance our community's health and lifestyle.

-Planning Priority 3 Provide a diversity of housing types to meet the needs of the changing demography.
-Measure New planning controls to accommodate additional housing in the identified by Hawkesbury Local Housing Strategy in unconstrained locations close to amenities.
-Encourage a greater participation of the Aboriginal community in land use planning matters.
-Sympathetic developments that maintain and enhance the local character of the towns, villages and open spaces.
-Meet the housing targets by providing greater housing diversity to suit the changing needs of the community.
-Housing costs within the affordability scale.
-Champion smart buildings that are sustainable to the impact of natural disasters and urban heat island effect through planning controls and policies.
-Time from a Actions Timeframe Short Term 3.1 - Develop a Housing Strategy to identify potential areas for a diversity of housing, with consideration of the various constraints and Infrastructure NSW's evacuation routes.
-3.2 - Prepare appropriate Local Environmental Plan and Developmental Control Plan for developments that respect the character and amenity of the existing areas.
-Short - Medium Term 3.3 - Investigate potential locations for affordable and social housing opportunities.
-3.4 - Ensure that there is adequate social and environmental infrastructure available to match the additional population and housing diversity.
-Planning Priority 4 Protect and promote Aboriginal and European heritage and its transition into innovative, creative and adaptive re-uses.
-Planning Priority 4 Measure Measure its transition into innovative, creative and adaptive re-uses.
-A greater participation of the Aboriginal community in land use planning matters.
-Awareness, protection and promotion of heritage items - increased visitor numbers.
-Adaptive re-use of buildings approved and completed.
-All European Heritage items recorded in the Council's heritage its transition into innovative, creative and adaptive re-uses.
-A greater participation of the Aboriginal community in land use planning matters.
-Awareness, protection and promotion of heritage items - increased visitor numbers.
-Adaptive re-use of buildings approved and completed.
-All European Heritage items recorded in the Council's heritage register.
-Measure Timeframe its transition into innovative, creative and adaptive re-uses.
-A greater participation of the Aboriginal community in land use planning matters.
-Awareness, protection and promotion of heritage items - increased visitor numbers.
-Adaptive re-use of buildings approved and completed.
-All European Heritage items recorded in the Council's heritage register.
-Actions 4.1 - Engage with the Aboriginal community at all stages of land use planning.
-4.2 - Seek heritage grants each year to support and encourage
+Provide a diversity of housing types to meet the needs of the changing population.

+- New planning controls to accommodate additional housing in the identified by Hawkesbury Local Housing Strategy in unconstrained locations close to amenities. - Encourage a greater participation of the Aboriginal community in land use planning matters. - Sympathetic developments that maintain and enhance the local character of the towns, villages and open spaces. - Meet the housing targets by providing greater housing diversity to suit the changing needs of the community. - Housing costs within the affordability scale. - Champion smart buildings that are sustainable to the impact of natural disasters and urban heat island effect through planning controls and policies.

+Timeframe Short Term

+- 3.1 Develop a Housing Strategy to identify potential areas for a diversity of housing, with consideration of the various constraints including evacuation capacity and routes. - 3.2 Prepare appropriate Local Environmental Plan and Development Control Plan to maintain the character and amenity of distinctive areas.

+- 3.3 Investigate potential locations for affordable and social housing opportunities. - 3.4 Ensure that there is adequate social and environmental infrastructure available to match the additional population and housing diversity.

+Protect and promote Aboriginal and European heritage and its transition into innovative, creative and adaptive re-uses.

+- A greater participation of the Aboriginal community in land use planning matters. - Awareness, protection and promotion of heritage items increased visitor numbers. - Adaptive re-use of buildings approved and completed. - All European Heritage items recorded in the Council's heritage register.

+- 4.1 Engage with the Aboriginal community at all stages of land use planning. - 4.2 Seek heritage grants each year to support and encourage maintenance of heritage items.

+- 4.3 Collaborate with the Aboriginal communities and the Local Aboriginal Land Council to identify opportunities to share and promote Aboriginal cultural heritage where appropriate. - 4.4 Collaborate with the Department of Planning, Industry and Environment to develop statutory land use controls to facilitate economic development of Aboriginal lands. - 4.5- Prepare and implement a heritage study and include all identified European heritage items in the Heritage